 Walk round to the side of the mill, the shelter is the only part of the original building, which would have been larger with multiple stories.

 To the left are more remains of the mill indicating how big its original size would have been.

 Continue northeast along the path, you will reach a sluice gate located on your right.
 This is how the mill would have controlled the flow of water to the wheels.

 Follow the path around the loop to see more of the park and the Upper Pool.
 Head back to the car park.
-You may wish to extend your visit by crossing over the Stourbridge Road and following Broadwaters Brook into Springfield Park where you will find Stack Pools, which was also a hive of industrial activity.
+You may wish to extend your visit by crossing over the Stourbridge Road and following Broadwaters Brook into Springfield Park where you will find Stack Pool, which was also a hive of industrial activity.

 How long does it take to see Broadwaters Mill Park?

 It will take you 20 mins to walk around the park and inspect the remains of Broadwaters Mill; therefore, you may wish to extend your visit by heading to the Stack Pools, which was also the location of a mill.